Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 Here's how it works:

 You and your attorney sit down with federal prosecutors and agents.
-Before anyone talks, both sides sign a proffer agreement — a document that sets the ground rules.
+Before anyone talks, both sides sign a proffer agreement.
+A document that sets the ground rules.
 Then you talk.
 You tell them what you know about the criminal activity under investigation.
 They ask questions.
 It can last hours.

 The proffer agreement typically provides that your statements cannot be used directly against you in the government's case-in-chief at trial.
-This is the "queen for a day" protection — for that day, you can speak relatively freely.
+This is the "queen for a day" protection.
+For that day, you can speak relatively freely.

 Relatively being the key word.